appseconnect/docs/_posts/2018-09-17-getting-started.md

 * Create Push and Pull method inside the adapter which can send and receive data to and from the application.
 * Add additional business behavior with respect to the corresponding app.

-The Adapter is loaded dynamically by the **Agent** (create link) and calls some specific methods using a fixed contract defined as an interface.
+The Adapter is loaded dynamically by the [Agent](/deployment/overview/) and calls some specific methods using a fixed contract defined as an interface.

 ### Extension
 Extensions, on the other hand, are the applications which add an extra feature into the E-commerce/ERP platforms making them capable to work with the APPSeCONNECT agent.
 When an app supports extension, it enables customization.